 - achievement of environmental objectives.

-ISO/IEC 20000 is the first worldwide standard specifically devised for IT Service Management (ITSM).
+ISO/IEC 20000-1 is the first worldwide standard specifically devised for IT Service Management (ITSM).
 It describes an integrated set of managed processes for the effective delivery of services to the business and its customers.
-It is aligned and complimentary to the process approach defined within ITIL ISO/IEC 20000 consists of two parts:
+It is aligned and complimentary to the process approach defined within ITIL.
+ISO/IEC 20000 consists of several parts, two of which are:

-- ISO/IEC 20000-2:2005 is the Code of Practice.
+- ISO/IEC 20000-2:2012 provides guidelines for the application of ISO/IEC 20000-1.
 It describes the best practices for service management processes within the scope of ISO/IEC 20000-1.
-The Code of Practice is of particular use to organizations preparing to be audited against ISO/IEC 20000 or planning service improvements
+It is of particular use to organizations preparing to be audited against ISO/IEC 20000 or planning service improvements

 ISO 27001: Information Security Management System